ambientkit/ambient/cmd/myapp/README.md

 ambientApp.SetLogLevel(ambient.LogLevelFatal)
 ```

-In the main.go file, you can enable `span` tags around HTML elements to determine which content is loaded from which plugins:
+In the main.go file, you can enable `span` tags around HTML elements to determine which content is loaded from which plugins with `SetDebugTemplates()`:

 ```go
 ambientApp, err := ambient.NewApp(...)